pytek-io/connection/README.md

 ## Main features

 ### Exchange message, not bytes
 In contrast to TCP, which is a stream-oriented protocol, SC is a message-based protocol.
 This means that SC guarantees the delivery of each message as a distinct unit and in the correct order.
 In practice, each message is encapsulated within a frame that ensures its integrity.
-The protocol is simple and can be easily implemented in any modern programming language.
+The protocol is simple and can be easily implemented in any other modern programming language.

 ### User friendly API
 Users can send and receive messages directly.
 Serialization and deserialization are handled transparently by the library.
 Messages can be received from a connection object using an async for loop, allowing for elegant user code.